UI vs. API Automation Testing: Understanding the Differences

 What Is API Testing?

-API or application programming interface testing is an essential part of performance testing services.
+It is an essential part of performance testing services.
 APIs give programs the ability to communicate with each other, streamlining the mobile application development process.

-When you do API testing, you are performing tests to verify whether an API is functional and provides the desired results.
+During this, we are performing tests to verify whether an API is functional and provides the desired results.

 There are several differences between UI and API automation testing that you must be aware of.
 This way, you’ll know which one should be used in certain scenarios.